memoria-io/memoria-io.github.io/public/pages/about.md

 To empower teams with modern, maintainable, and secure technology that supports long-term growth.

-#### What We're Building

-- **Cloud-native Java Microservice Framework** – Released
-- **Infrastructure as a Service** – Alpha release
-- **SaaS Tool for Knowledge Management and Collaboration** – In progress

-#### Core Consulting Services

-- **Software Development** – Custom systems and platform integration
-- **Data Analytics** – Transforming data into actionable insights
-- **IT Strategy** – Aligning technology with business goals
-- **Cloud Services** – Migration, optimization, and Kubernetes expertise (AWS, GCP)
-- **Cybersecurity** – Secure development, audits, and compliance support

-We specialize in guiding small and mid-sized businesses through digital transformation with a focus on performance, resilience, and simplicity.

 #### Values

 - Simplicity over complexity
 - Transparency and open collaboration
 - Technical excellence with long-term maintainability

-#### Clients We Serve

-We work primarily with:

-- Startups and scale-ups
-- SMEs undergoing digital transformation
-- Technical teams in need of cloud-native guidance

 ##### Our System & Software Architecture and Best Practices